mackenzieleach/screwthereview/README.md

 &nbsp;

 **Install Dependencies:** Running `yarn install` will install all dependencies listed in the package.json file that will be needed for development.
+If you are using Mac, you will need to run the command `brew install yarn`.

 &nbsp;